UnityRPG/4-Finished-Demo/README.md

 ### 5 Making Abstract Methods Concrete
 1. Move `AttachComponentTo()` method to parent class
 2. Refactor to simplify code as practice.

+### 6 Weapon Pickup Points
+1. Creating what's effectively nested prefabs!
+2. How to use `[ExecuteInEditMode]` annotation
+3. Detecting play mode with `Application.isPlaying`
+4. Trigger a sound effect when weapon is collected.